 Here are 5 ways to improve your sleep.

 I said it already that we have a natural sleep-wake cycle called the circadian rhythm.
 By being in sync with that rhythm, we can easily improve our sleep to feel refreshed and healthy.
 It is crucial to have a good sleep routine.
-Improving your sleep routine will give you back a healthy sleep.
+Improving your sleep routine will give you back a healthy sleep, helping you recover your body and mind while sleeping.

 1. Avoid eating and drinking before going to bed